The Words You Can't Translate Are the Cultural Keys

 Sources:

-- Van Scotter & Leonard (2023) — “Culture and Communication.”
+- Van Scotter & Leonard (2023), “Culture and Communication.”

-- Kumar (2024) — “Understanding Cultural Differences in Innovation: A Conceptual Framework.”
+- Kumar (2024), “Understanding Cultural Differences in Innovation: A Conceptual Framework.”

-- The Culture Map by Erin Meyer — maps how cultural dimensions shape business communication across borders.
+- The Culture Map by Erin Meyer, maps how cultural dimensions shape business communication across borders.

-- Takeo Doi’s “The Anatomy of Dependence” — the foundational text on amae and its role in Japanese social relationships.
+- Takeo Doi’s “The Anatomy of Dependence”, the foundational text on amae and its role in Japanese social relationships.

-- Why Your Proposal Died Before the Meeting Started — goes deeper into nemawashi and how it shapes Japanese business decisions.
+- Why Your Proposal Died Before the Meeting Started, goes deeper into nemawashi and how it shapes Japanese business decisions.

 Part of the Lead Humanly series on leadhuman.ai.

 Jay Vergara is an L&D strategist and cross-cultural communication specialist based in Tokyo.
-He writes about leadership, learning, and building with AI at leadhuman.ai and on LinkedIn.
+He is a partner at Peak Potential Consulting and writes about leadership, learning, and building with AI at leadhuman.ai and on LinkedIn.

 You might also like